Consequences of a Fourth DUI in Gwinnett County

 Gwinnett County DUI lawyers can evaluate your case and look for any evidence of police misconduct in conducting field sobriety tests or during the arrest processes.
 Breathalyzer results may be challenged if law enforcement personnel administer the breath test improperly.

 Prosecutors seek aggressive penalties for a fourth DUI offense to punish repeat offenders and to set a public example about drinking and driving on Georgia’s roads.
-With such strict penalties, it is in your best interest to consult a qualified Georgia DUI attorney to protect your rights and build Georgia DUI defenses for your case in court.
+With such strict penalties, it is in your best interest to consult a qualified Georgia DUI lawyer to protect your rights and build Georgia DUI defenses for your case in court.

 How Many DUIs Can You Get in Gwinnett County?